nesi/training-environment/docs/notes-for-trainers.md

 ## Viewing training user's files

-All *trainer* users should have read access on all *training* users home directories to help with debugging issues, checking progress, etc. The paths to the home directories will look like:
+All *trainer* users should have read and write access on all *training* users home directories to help with debugging issues, checking progress, etc. The paths to the home directories will look like:

 ```
 /home/shared/training1
 /home/shared/training2
 ...
 ```

+!!! note

+    Access to training user's homes is done using ACLs.
+Sometimes the default ACLs might not be propagated when moving/rsync'ing/etc files from elsewhere into the user's homes, depending on the arguments passed to the command.

+## Running commands as training users

+All *trainer* users should be able to run commands as training users using `sudo` from the ondemand [browser based terminal app](#browser-based-terminal-app), e.g.

+- `sudo -i -u training1` to switch to the *training1* user
+- `sudo -u training1 cp /some/file /home/shared/training1` to copy a file from somewhere into the *training1* user's home

 ## Recommended browsers